JanusGraph/janusgraph/docs/advanced-topics/advschema.md

 -   HBase

+-   BerkeleyDB - supports only hour-discrete TTL, thus the minimal TTL is one hour.

 ### Edge TTL

 Edge TTL is defined on a per-edge label basis, meaning that all edges of that label have the same time-to-live.
 Note that the backend must support cell level TTL.
-Currently only Cassandra and HBase support this.
+Currently only Cassandra, HBase and BerkeleyDB support this.
 ```groovy
 mgmt = graph.openManagement()
 visits = mgmt.makeEdgeLabel('visits').make()